olgaminaeva/gen-ai-coding/episodes/code-generation-optimization.md

 ## Chat

-Another useful feature of Codeium is Chat function.
-It allows you to chat with the AI assistant and get instant feedback on your code.
-The Chat function is similar to the Command function, but it allows you to interact with the AI assistant in a more interactive and interactive way.
+The Codeium Chat feature offers a powerful way to interact with an AI assistant directly within your coding environment, providing instant, contextual feedback on your code.
+Unlike the Command function, Codeium Chat is designed for a more conversational and responsive interaction, making it easy to discuss complex coding questions and solutions.

-To use Chat function in VS code, click on the **Codeium** icon on the left sidebar of the VS code window.
+In Visual Studio Code, you can access Codeium Chat by clicking on the Codeium icon located in the left sidebar by default.

 ![](episodes/fig/chat_vscode_where_to_find.png){alt='Chat'}

+To quickly open the chat panel or toggle focus between it and your code editor, use `⌘+⇧+A` on Mac or `Ctrl+⇧+A` on Windows/Linux.
+For a more flexible experience, you can pop the chat panel out of the IDE entirely by clicking the "pop-out" icon at the top of the chat window.

 ### @mentions